nicolaschengdev/WYPopoverController/README.md

 ### Handling popover controllers during orientation changes

+---

 When showing a popover controller, there are times when you will need to handle how the popover controller appears after a change in device orientation.

 Situations when handling is required:

-* If the popover controller is presented from a target rectangle using the `-presentPopoverFromRect:inView:permittedArrowDirections:animated` method of UIPopoverController.
+* If the popover controller is presented from a target rectangle using the `-presentPopoverFromRect:inView:permittedArrowDirections:animated` method of WYPopoverController.
 * If the popover controller is presented from a bar button item that is removed after the rotation has finished.

 ### Change logs